Mach1Studios/Pod-Mach1SpatialAPI/README.md

 * Mach1DecodePositional lib: Add additional optional decoding layer to decode spatial mixes with 6DOF for positional and orientational decoding.
 * Mach1Transcode lib: Transcode / convert any audio format (surround/spatial) to or from a Mach1Spatial VVBP format.

-## Example
+## Examples

-To run any of the example projects, clone the repo, and run `pod install` from the Example directory first. or setup all the examples by running `make build` in this directory
+To run any of the example projects, clone the repo, and run `pod install` from the Example directory first. or setup all the examples by running `make build` in this directory or following the README from each example.

+* mach1-decode-example: Example of using Mach1Decode API and device orientation to playback a spatial soundfield.
+* mach1-encode-example: Example UI of panning input mono/stereo sources to the Mach1 Spatial vector space via Mach1Encode API and playing it back simultaneously via the Mach1Decode API.
+* mach1-navigation-example: Example of using TTS output as a source input for the Mach1Encode API and spatializing the playback for usecases with navigation or spatial prompts.
+* mach1-positional-example: Example of using the Mach1Decode & Mach1DecodePositional APIs to playback a spatial soundfield with orientation and position data inputs.
+* mach1-transcode-example: Example of converting a soundfield mix from other formats to Mach1 Spatial as an example of agnostic format ingestion and playback using the Mach1Transcode API -> Mach1Decode API.

 ## Installation